untoldengine/UntoldEngine/docs/Architecture/textureStreamingSystem.md

 This applies the `.tiled` profile (concurrency, dimensions) then derives the texture tier radii from the manifest geometry streaming bands:

 ```
-upgradeRadius   = streamingRadius × 0.70
+upgradeRadius   = max(streamingRadius × 0.70, 2.5)
-downgradeRadius = max(unloadRadius, upgradeRadius + 1.0)
+downgradeRadius = max(unloadRadius, upgradeRadius + 1.0, upgradeRadius × 2.0)
 ```

-**Why 0.70 × streamingRadius?** The streaming radius is the distance at which tile geometry *loads*.
-Upgrading to full-res at 70% of that radius means the camera has already moved well inside the loaded zone before the texture upgrade fires — reducing the chance of a visible resolution pop the moment a tile appears.
+**Why max(streamingRadius × 0.70, 2.5)?** The streaming radius is the distance at which tile geometry *loads*.
+Upgrading to full-res at 70% of that radius means the camera has already moved well inside the loaded zone before the texture upgrade fires.
+The 2.5 m floor keeps small scenes from requiring centimetre-level camera distances before full-resolution textures appear.

-**Why downgradeRadius = unloadRadius?** Tile geometry unloads at `unloadRadius`.
-Degrading textures to minimum at the same distance means the GPU texture memory is already at minimum cost exactly when the geometry is about to be evicted, preventing a spike of full/medium-res textures on geometry that is about to disappear.
+**Why the downgrade radius floors?** Tile geometry unloads at `unloadRadius`, so large scenes use that as the minimum-tier boundary.
+For small scenes, `upgradeRadius + 1.0` and `upgradeRadius × 2.0` guarantee a usable medium-quality band instead of dropping directly from full to minimum.

 **Example** (city.json: `streaming_radius = 38.5m`, `unload_radius = 57.8m`):
 - `upgradeRadius   = 38.5 × 0.70 = 26.97m` — full res within ~one tile diagonal